• Skip to content

 • your pregnancy health record

-• some things for labour – old, oversized t-shirts, extra undies, warm socks, lip balm and snacks
+• things for labour – for example, old, oversized t-shirts, extra underwear, warm socks, lip balm and snacks

-• basic toiletries – toothpaste, toothbrush, soap or body wash, shampoo, conditioner and so on
+• basic toiletries – for example, toothpaste, toothbrush, face wash, soap or body wash, shampoo and conditioner

 • pyjamas, day clothes, slippers and comfortable shoes

-• some basics for baby – nappies, singlets, socks, a beanie, tops and bottoms, one-piece suits, and large cotton or muslin wraps.
+• basics for your baby – nappies, singlets, socks, tops and bottoms, one-piece suits, and large cotton or muslin wraps.

 Easy-open tops for breastfeeding, along with a maternity bra and breast pads, are also a good idea.